CathalSweeney6/tolkientrivia/readme.md

 ### Quiz Game

 * When the user clicks on the One Ring icon on the home screen, the quizgame.html page is loaded.
-* The quiz consists of 20 questions that randomise at each refresh, to avoid repetition.
+* The quiz consists of 20 questions that randomise at each refresh, to avoid monotony.
 * The questions have four answer variables, that change colour, depending on if they are correct or incorrect.
 * The questions sit in a box div that is stylized with a black background and gold border.
 * The 'Next' button appears, through Javascript, everytime an answer is selected.